 But to play golf on the famed links golf courses in St Andrews is an ambition of golfers the world over.
 Other modern classics such as Kyle Phillips’s Kingsbarns and David McLay Kidd’s St Andrews Castle Course represent a contemporary take on the links classic; both golf courses are within 15 minutes of St Andrews and add true, modern classics to St Andrews’ golfing canon.

 Such seaside experiences are the traditional fayre of Scottish Golf but the tight, tree-lined fairways of Ladybank or the majestic Kings Course of Gleneagles, offer a variety that is unmatched.
 Indeed the inland, five-star complex at Gleneagles – venue for the 2014 Ryder Cup – another reason to consider St Andrews as your personal hub for the finest golf course experience in the world.

-Whatever your taste in course architecture, the golf courses in St Andrews and the surrounding area are able to deliver: from the cerebral genius of the Old Course at St Andrews to the brutal majesty of Carnoustie, this peerless area has famous links golf covered.
+Whatever your taste in course architecture, whatever your style of play, the golf courses near St Andrews and the surrounding area are able to deliver.

 Beyond St Andrews

 Scotland and St Andrews isn’t just for those with a low handicap.
 Not convinced?
 Take a look at these guides for those who are high handicappers, beginners or juniors.

 And if you have never played on a links course then you might find this guide – Insights into playing Scottish links golf – a different game a useful read.

 If you want to plan your next golf vacation to Scotland and and would like my help and advice just fill in the enquiry form and let me put your itinerary together, along with your accommodation and transportation; leaving you to relax and look forward to the golf break of a lifetime.